igrigorik/http-client-hints/draft.md

 For example, the server may advertise its support via Accept-CH header or an equivalent HTML meta element with http-equiv attribute:

 ~~~
-  Accept-CH: DPR, DW
+  Accept-CH: DPR, RW
 ~~~

 When the client receives the opt-in signal indicating support for Client Hint adaptation, it should append the Client Hint headers that match the advertised field-values.
-For example, based on Accept-CH example above, the client may append CH-DPR and CH-DW headers to subsequent requests.
+For example, based on Accept-CH example above, the client may append CH-DPR and CH-RW headers to subsequent requests.

 Interaction with Caches